st4ck/BBFlow/README.md

 Being input and output channels fixed (so linear), the complexity for a node of scanning all input channels when receive a notification is still O(1)

-### Communications strategies
+### Farm's emitter communication strategies
-By default Farm implements already 3 types of communication with the workers
+By default Farm's emitter implements already 3 types of communication with the workers

 - **ROUNDROBIN**: given a list of worker (N), each element received by Emitter is sent to the next worker in the list.
 When last worker reached, the emitter starts again from the first worker

 - **SCATTER**: Emitter breaks data from input channel in N parts and send the correspondent part to each worker.
 The custom type must be chosen correclty to exploit the scattering properties.
 In a common type, like Integers, the scatter acts like ROUNDROBIN

 - **BROADCAST**: each element received by Emitter is sent to all workers

+### Farm's collector communication strategies
+By default Farm's collector implements already 3 types of inbound communication with the workers

+- **FIRSTCOME**: given a list of worker (N), retrieve in ROUNDROBIN manner data from workers when available; otherwise next worker is tried.
+A waiting timeout is set to 50ms by default

+- **ROUNDROBIN**: given a list of worker (N), retrieve in ROUNDROBIN manner data from workers waiting for them

+- **GATHER**: Collector joins data broke by SCATTER coming from N input channels.
+Receive N chunks of data, one chunk per channel and send to the output channel

 ### How to use it
 Just import package bbflow and use classes as a library